CharlesHolbrow/audio-pass/README.md

 - For Compliation: [portaudio](http://www.portaudio.com/docs.html)

 For now the makefile expects that portaudio be compiled manually.
-The make file expects for the `portaudio` directory in the same directory as `audio-pass`.
+The make file expects to find `./portaudio/`  `./audio-pass/` in the same directory.

 ```
 ./portaudio/